chitu444/Java-Swing-Quiz/README.md

-o# 🎓 Quiz Master Pro – Java Swing Based Quiz Application
+# 🎓 Quiz Master Pro – Java Swing Based Quiz Application

 Quiz Master Pro is an interactive and feature-rich desktop quiz application built using **Java Swing**.
 It supports multiple quiz categories, score tracking, leaderboards, per-question timers, and a modern UI design.
 Perfect for learning, practicing, or just testing your knowledge!